 I stared at him.
 “I do know of it.
 It was told to me in secret many years ago.”

 He smiled coldly.
 “Much is done in secret it seems.
 Even God hides his deeds from me.”

 The sun was still high in the northwest, though above the canyon heights to the east the bald top of Iunia began to rise.
 The earth was hot beneath us, so hot I could feel it seeping into my boots.

 “I have no say in matters of God’s judgment,” I said.

 “Yet you are not hesitant to embrace that judgment when it favors you,” he sneered.

-“I live or die as he chooses—what he hopes to do with me he can just as quickly do with another.
-He can forge a ruler for his people from the fire and the pit.
+“I live or die as he chooses—what he hopes to do with me, he can just as quickly do with another.
+He can forge a ruler from the fire and pit.
 You and I are nothing, Father.”